inaafina/ProMin_DiseaseTrajectory/README.md

-# Process Mining Sisease Trajectory
+# Process Mining Disease Trajectory
 A research-based focusing on the topic of Process Mining in Healthcare.

 *On Going*